I have to thank …

 - the authors of the Duden, especially the volumes on grammar, phonetics, etymology (which is still ignoring laryngeals), and meaning of words;

 - J.R.R.
-Tolkien, of whom I got the idea for the modern Lemizh script (as is most obvious with the vowel letters);
+Tolkien, from whom I got the idea for the modern Lemizh script (as is most obvious with the vowel letters);

 - John Quijada for his highly intriguing language Ithkuil;